How To Create To Do Lists In WordPress

 Integrate with Post Planner

-If you are running a multi-author website or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, from the same developer that provides you with a complete WordPress editorial solution …
+If you are running a multi-author website or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, developed by the same author that provides you with a complete WordPress editorial solution …

-Visit this site for more information about using this handy plugin: WordPress Post Planner – Plugin For WordPress
+To learn more about using this handy plugin, visit this site: WordPress Post Planner

-After configuring your plugin options, remember to click the ‘Save Changes’ button to update your settings …
+When you have configured your plugin options in this section, remember to click the ‘Save Changes’ button to update your settings …

 Advanced Settings

-Once you have configured the settings in the To-Do List Settings tab, click on the ‘Advanced Settings’ tab …
+After configuring the settings in the To-Do List Settings tab, click on the ‘Advanced Settings’ tab to proceed …

-This tab lets you customize your To Do lists, assign to-do items to users and perform database maintenance tasks.
+This section lets you customize your To Do lists, assign to-do items to other users and perform plugin database maintenance.

 To-Do List Advanced Settings > Customize The To-Do List